20 Worst Towns for Retirees in Arizona

 2. Tolleson, Arizona

 Tolleson is a small city located in Maricopa County with a population of approximately 7,000.
-The town is predominantly Hispanic (78%), reflecting its rich cultural heritage, and offers affordable housing options.
+The town reflects a rich cultural heritage and offers more affordable housing options than many nearby areas.

 3. Eloy, Arizona